Fusion-Party-Aus/Formal-Documents/Constitution.md

     e.
 The Committee must notify the prospective Branch in writing of its decision as soon as practicable after the decision is made.
     f.
 No reason need be given for the rejection of an application.
     g) If accepted, the new Branch must provide:
-       i) a list of members with information that allows registration of a party federally and in the relevant state as soon as practicable if they have not already done so; and ii) nominate a Branch representative to sit on the Committee.
+       i. a list of members with information that allows registration of a party federally and in the relevant state as soon as practicable if they have not already done so; and ii. nominate a Branch representative to sit on the Committee.

 7. Governance of Branches:
     a.
 Branches must be governed in accordance with these Rules and the Branch’s operating rules;